Bidari García

-Bidari García de Cortázar Mejías (born 27 September 1989) is a Spanish footballer and international model who plays as a defender.
-He most recently played for Chilean Primera División B side Deportes Puerto Montt.
+Bidari García de Cortázar Mejías (born 27 September 1989) is a Spanish footballer and international model who plays as a defender for Bolivian club Vaca Díez.

 Career

 García has played in Spain for Cartagena, Leganés and SS Reyes before moving to Cyprus to play for Ethnikos Achna.
 He then had spells playing in Bolivia and Bangladesh.

 On 2 February 2018, García joined Gibraltar Premier Division side Lincoln Red Imps.

+In 2023, he joined Bolivian club Vaca Díez.